Assessment Grievance Process

 The taxable status of a property represents its ownership, condition and use as of one specific point in time, which for Scarsdale is always May 1 each year.

-Complaints on assessments, or grievances, which must be accompanied by proof of value and other supporting documentation at the time of filing, but no later than Grievance Day, can be filed at the Office of the Assessor between June 1 and Grievance Day, which is always the 3rd Tuesday in June.
+Complaints on assessments, or grievances, which must be accompanied by proof of value and other supporting documentation at the time of filing, but no later than Grievance Day, can be filed at the Office of the Assessor between June 1 (or the following business day) and Grievance Day, which is always the 3rd Tuesday in June.
 Those wishing to protest their assessment, should consult the website of the Office of Real Property Tax Services (ORPTS) for assistance, as well as to download the publication, "Contesting Your Assessment in New York State."
+The Board of Assessment Review will convene to hear appeals for those filing grievances in Scarsdale Village Hall on Grievance Day.
+Meetings are made by appointment only upon filing.
+Contact the Assessor's Office 914-722-1133.

 Residents may be asked by the Board of Assessment Review (BAR) to provide additional documentation to support their claim of an over assessment, including independent appraisals.
 By law, there is a short window of opportunity for the BAR and Assessor to review the many grievances filed.
 Therefore, similar to actions brought in a regular Small Claims Court, it is critical that all filings be complete upon submission.
 Since any additional time afforded grievants is not done so as of right, but as a courtesy by the BAR and only in extraordinary circumstances, extensions to file additional supporting documentation, as a general rule, are not permitted.